Customizing and developing buildpacks in Cloud Foundry

-Buildpacks enable you to packaging frameworks and/or runtime support for your application.
-Cloud Foundry provides with system buildpacks out-of-the-box and provides an interface for customizing existing buildpacks and developing new ones.
+Buildpacks enable you to package frameworks and runtime support for your application.
+Cloud Foundry provides system buildpacks and an interface for customizing existing buildpacks and developing new buildpacks.

 If your application uses a language or framework that the Cloud Foundry system buildpacks do not support, do one of the following:

 - Customize an existing buildpack or create your own custom buildpack.

 A common development practice for custom buildpacks is to fork existing buildpacks and sync subsequent patches from upstream.

 For information about customizing an existing buildpack or creating your own, see the following:

 + <a href="./custom.html" class="subnav">Creating Custom Buildpacks</a>